 - sauteed kale optional

-Prepare the Caramelized Onions:
+Prepare the Caramelized Onions and Mushrooms:

 Add the oil to a large non-stick skillet and heat to medium.
 Add the onions and cook, stirring occasionally, until onions begin to brown on the edges, about 15 minutes.
 Reduce the heat to medium-low and continue cooking, stirring occasionally, until onions are dark brown and caramelized, about 40 minutes.
 Add a small amount of water twice throughout the cooking process to deglaze the pan when the onions begin sticking.